echeran/smile-of-murugan/webbook/chapter17.md

-About six or more weeklies to monthlies to quarterlies were started between 1840-1855; in 1855, a very important weekly, the *Tinavarttamani,* appeared for the first time.
+About six or more weeklies to monthlies to quarterlies were started between 1840-1855; in 1855, a very important weekly, the *Tinavarttamaṇi,* appeared for the first time.
 It was published every Friday, and its founder and editor was Rev. P. Percival.
 Though Christian in orientation, this was the first full-blooded Tamil journal in its language, and in general atmosphere.
 It published